egenius01/GitSyncHub/README.md

 # Django App: Save GitHub JSON to SQL Database

-This Django app allows you to clone a GitHub repository and save its JSON data to an SQL database.
+This Django app allows you to clone a GitHub repository and save its JSON data to an SQL database Asynchronously using celery.

 ## Requirements